vladimirkosmala/FrontEndKit/docs/README.md

 </script>
 ```

 We imported the CSS and JS tools.
 On the browser, open the inspector with a right-click.
-The console and network tabs are your best friend to debug your application.
+The console and network tabs are your best friends to debug your application.
 There should be no error nor 404, only status 200.

 ### Step 3 - model